 Vitality Blast Preview: Hampshire Hawks v Somerset

-Somerset travel to the Ageas Bowl to play Hampshire in the Vitality Blast tomorrow (Friday).
+Somerset take on Hampshire Hawks at the Ageas Bowl in the Vitality Blast tomorrow (Wednesday June 7th).

 HOW CAN I KEEP UP TO DATE?

 You can keep up to date with a live blog via our dedicated Match Centre and also on our Twitter feed.